Arkansas Parks commission says tourism up in the state

 BENTONVILLE, Ark.
-(KNWA) — The Arkansas State Parks, Recreation and Travel Commission says tourism numbers are growing across the state.
+(KFTA) — The Arkansas State Parks, Recreation and Travel Commission says tourism numbers are growing across the state.

 The committee says Crystal Bridges in Bentonville set a new record with more than 700,000 visitors.